Spiritual blindness

 The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God.
 (2Co 4:4)

-Paul states that Satan (the god of this age) blinds people's minds so they cannot understand the gospel.
-But look at what John's Gospel says:
+Paul states that Satan (the god of this age) blinds people's minds so that they cannot understand the gospel.
+But John's Gospel says:

 Even after Jesus had done all these miraculous signs in their presence, they still would not believe in him.
 This was to fulfil the word of Isaiah the prophet: 'Lord, who has believed our message and to whom has the arm of the Lord been revealed?'
 (Joh 12:378)

 Even though Jesus did many outstanding miracles in the sight of the people, the majority would not believe in him.
 That had been predicted by Isaiah seven hundred years previously (Isa 53:1).
 But why did it happen?
-The next verses tell us:
+Joh 12:3940 tell us:

 The people would not believe in Jesus because they couldn't believe in him.
 And the reason they couldn't believe in him was because someone had blinded their eyes and deadened their hearts.
 Who was that person?